binfalse/GEMtractor/docs/application-note/README.md

 This is primarily the case for models from BioModels, as those models are often encoded in SBML level 2.
 If the GEMtractor finds a gene association but is not able to parse it, it will stop and report an error.

-Even though the GEMtractor was build for GEMs, it is basically applicable to any SBML model.
+While the GEMtractor was built for GEMs, it is applicable to any SBML model.
-It will not be able to extract useful enzyme networks, as kinetic models typically lack the gene association annotations, but you can still trim models to focus on submodels or extract the reaction centric network for subsequent analyses.
+Extracting an enzyme network my be pointless, as kinetic models typically lack the gene association annotations, but you can still trim models to focus on submodels or extract the reaction centric network for subsequent analyses.

 Our public GEMtractor instance at [sbi.uni-rostock.de/gemtractor](https://www.sbi.uni-rostock.de/gemtractor) should be useful for the majority of analyses on GEMs.
-However, if you still need extended quotas, cache quotas, web server upload limits or timeouts, you are invited to install your own GEMtractor.
+However, if you still need extended quotas, cache options, web server upload limits or timeouts, you are invited to install your own GEMtractor.
 The installation process is documented on the GEMtractor's website and in the source code.
 It requires a Python application server (e.g. gunicorn) to deal with the dynamic pages, and a default web server (e.g. nginx) to serve the static files.
 However, if you are happy with Docker, installing a GEMtractor boils down to a single command line.